 Toggle: English / Spanish

-Ethmoiditis is an inflammation of the ethmoidal cells in the sinuses, the air-filled cavities behind the nose and between the eyes.
+Ethmoiditis is an infection of the ethmoidal cells in the sinuses.
+These are the air-filled spaces behind the nose and between the eyes.

 See also: Sinusitis